jido/Arcadam/README.md

 ### Include

-To insert the contents of another Arcdown file, apply the "include" attribute to a hyperlink.

-Note that for security reasons, including a file from an arbitrary location is disabled by default.

-The file contents are inserted at the location of the "include".
-The hyperlink text may be used to specify a tag name so only the designated region of the Arcdown file is included instead of the whole contents.

-Example:

 ```
 [include]
 [region](Shared-file.arcd)
 ```

+Use the "include" attribute to substitute the hyperlink with the contents of an Arcdown file found at the specified location.

+The hyperlink text may be used to provide a tag name so only the designated region of the Arcdown file is inserted instead of the whole contents.

+Note that for security reasons, including a file from an arbitrary location is disabled by default.

 ### Tags